 For more complex ratios involving larger numbers or decimals, the ratio calculator is much more convenient to use.
 The proportion calculator, which does the same thing, may also be used to solve problems such as the one above.

 The golden ratio is a special ratio that is achieved when two quantities have the same ratio as the ratio of their sum to the larger of the two quantities.
-If the two quantities are denoted at
+If we denote the two quantities at

 b, then the golden ratio is

 (a+b)/a = a/b.
 The value of this ratio is approximately 1.618.
-The golden ratio calculator is handy to compute this ratio.
+The golden ratio calculator is handy for computing this ratio.

 It has been said that the rectangle that is most aesthetically pleasing to the eye is the golden rectangle.
 This is a rectangle with length